Sounders whiff on shot at glory in MLS Cup loss to Columbus Crew

 The Rave Green convinced its fans it could make the impossible happen.
 Then came Saturday night, when the comeback kids came back to Earth.

-Six days after one of the most memorable games in franchise history, the Sounders played one of its most forgettable.
+Five days after one of the most memorable games in franchise history, the Sounders played one of its most forgettable.
 Their 3-0 loss to the Columbus Crew in the MLS Cup was a study in stagnation; a definitive downer.

 For 95 minutes, they were outclassed by a deserving champion that left no doubt as to who the better team was.
 And so it was — the dream of a dynasty died not with a fight, but with a whimper.